patchlevel/event-sourcing/docs/pages/projection.md

 ### Outdated

-If a projection exists in the projection store that does not have a projector in the source code with a corresponding projection id, then this projection is marked as outdated.
+If a projection exists in the projection store that does not have a projector in the source code with a corresponding projector ID, then this projection is marked as outdated.
-This happens when either the projector has been deleted or the projection id of a projector has changed.
+This happens when either the projector has been deleted or the projector ID of a projector has changed.
-In the last case there should be a new projection.
+In the last case there should be a new projection with the new projector ID.

-An outdated projection does not automatically become active again when the projection id exists again.
+An outdated projection does not automatically become active again when the projector exists again.
 This happens, for example, when an old version was deployed again during a rollback.

-There are two options here:
+There are two options to reactivate the projection:

-* Reactivate the projection.
+* Reactivate the projection, so that the projection is active again.
 * Remove the projection and rebuild it from scratch.

 ### Error